Tapac/exposed-wiki/DAO.md

 ### many-to-many reference
 In some cases a many-to-many reference may be required.
-Let's assume you want to add a reference to the following actors table to your StarWarsFilm DAO:
+Let's assume you want to add a reference to the following Actors table to the StarWarsFilm class:
 ```kotlin
 object Actors: IntIdTable() {
     val firstname = varchar("firstname", 50)